Metrology for Quantum Hardware Standardization -- Charting a Pathway: A Strategic Review: Cross-cutting development and standardization of hardware components across modalities

 Here, the NV spin resonance is interrogated in the microwave domain.
 In this paper, ODMR denotes optical readout via fluorescence contrast, whereas ESR denotes electrically/microwave-detected schemes (e.g., resonator-based reflectometry), unless stated otherwise.

 Since both ESR and ODMR interrogate the same underlying spin-resonance physics, they can be integrated into a unified, application-agnostic characterization backbone.
-In such a framework, application-specific (vertical) standards do not re-define NV characterization from first principles; instead, they reference the horizontal framework and add only domain-specific requirements (e.g., target range, traceability and calibration route, packaging constraints, or sector-specific safety requirements).
+In such a framework, application-specific (vertical) standards do not re-define NV characterization from first principles; instead, they draw on the horizontal framework and, where appropriate, normatively reference it, adding only domain-specific requirements such as target range, traceability and calibration route, packaging constraints, or sector-specific safety requirements.

 For interoperability, a horizontal ESR/ODMR framework should specify: (i) the parameters and figures of merit to be reported, (ii) measurement methods and procedures, and (iii) measurement conditions and reporting rules (including uncertainty statements where appropriate).
 The parameter set should include resonance observables and derived quantities that remain meaningful across applications and readout modalities: resonance frequencies, linewidth and the adopted lineshape model, contrast (ODMR fluorescence contrast, or an electrically/microwave-detected readout amplitude with a specified normalization, e.g., absorption/dispersion/reflectometry), and the dependence of these observables on optical and microwave driving conditions.
 Because coherence and relaxation govern sensitivity and bandwidth, coherence-related metrics--- $T_{1}$, $T_{2}^{*}$, and $T_{2}$ ---should be defined as standardized reportables, extracted under explicitly specified protocols.
 Sensitivity-relevant figures of merit should further be defined to separate intrinsic material/device contributions from application-dependent electronics, for example through standardized definitions based on resonance slope, noise spectral density under stated detection bandwidth, and duty cycle.